Professional pest control services in Temple, Texas

 What pests are most common in the Western Hills area of Temple?

 Western Hills residents call Romex most often about termites, ants, and mosquitoes.
 Tree cover encourages squirrels and raccoons; older structures may be prone to termite and rodent ingress.
 Our technicians recognize the specific pressures in Western Hills — from mature landscaping to water features and wooded edges — and tailor treatments accordingly.
-If you live in Western Hills, schedule a free inspection to map the pressure points on your property before the next seasonal surge.
+If you live in Western Hills, schedule a no-obligation assessment to map the pressure points on your property before the next seasonal surge.

 Is pest control worth it in Temple, Texas?